flutter-tizen/plugins/packages/tizen_app_manager/README.md

   tizen_app_manager: ^0.1.0
 ```

-### Getting current app info
+### Retrieving current app info

-To get the current app Info, get `currentAppId` and then get `AppInfo` with `getAppInfo` method.
+To retrieve information of the current app, get app ID with `currentAppId` and then get `AppInfo` with `getAppInfo` method.

 ```dart
 var appId = await AppManager.currentAppId;
 var appInfo = await AppManager.getAppInfo(appId);
 ```

-### Getting installed apps info
+### Retrieving all apps info

-To retrive information of all apps installed on a Tizen device, use `getInstalledApps` method.
+To retrieve information of all apps installed on a Tizen device, use `getInstalledApps` method.

 ```dart
 var apps = await AppManager.getInstalledApps();